QuTech-Delft/OpenSquirrel/docs/tutorial.md

     return BlochSphereRotation(qubit=q, axis=(1, 0, 0), angle=math.pi, phase=math.pi / 2)
 ```

 Notice the `@named_gate` decorator.
-This _tells_ OpenSquirrel that the function defines a gate and that it should, therefore, have all the nice properties OpenSquirrel expects of it.
-When you define a gate as such, it also creates a gate in the accompanying cQASM 3.0 parser taking the same arguments as the Python function.
+This _tells_ OpenSquirrel that the function defines a gate and that it should,
+therefore, have all the nice properties OpenSquirrel expects of it.

 - The `ControlledGate` class is used to define a multiple qubit gate that comprises a controlled operation.
 For instance, the CNOT gate is defined in the default gate set of OpenSquirrel as follows:

 ```python
 @named_gate